 4. The long peace since WWII is a historical anomaly.
 Expect either a) another war between superpowers in your lifetime, or b) a perpetual skirmish against nominal out-group "enemies" who are mostly fabrications.

 5. There is no ‘willing driver shortage’ in our car-based transport system.
 Robot car driving is not in demand.
 Also, any economic benefits of replacing the labour of a car driver are even greater for rail and bus transport.
 Driverless cars do not rescue car-based urban transport from its inherently bad economics.
 Even Uber is using ‘smart routes’ that look like mini-bus routes.

 6. Robots are not coming for our jobs.
 Why is this a thing?
 Even if robots are intelligent, they will just be a really advanced tool.
 Like a modern slave.
 The owners of robots would see advantages.
 But if they are so smart, wouldn’t they take over the role of capitalist rather than worker to make the big bucks?
 Or is it all just nonsense.
-After all, a monkey can’t own copyright on their own photo, so I’m sure a robot can’t.
+After all, a monkey can’t own the copyright on their own photo, so I’m sure a robot can’t.
 Nor can it own the product of its own “labour”.
-To me the robot commentary it is all made up nonsense that ignores basically all of the history of mechanisation and the rise of services.
+To me the robot commentary it is all made up nonsense that ignores the history of mechanisation and the rise of services.

 7. Ageing is bloody brilliant.
 There is nothing good or bad about population growth.
 It just is.
 But a stable population makes per capita economic gains much easier, reduces conflicts over resources and so forth.
-What makes ageing "bad" in some economic analysis is that we seem to pretend that at arbitrary birthdays people in society go from productive contributors to leeching resources.
+What makes ageing "bad" in some economic analysis is that we seem to pretend that at arbitrary birthdays people in society go from productive contributors to leaching resources.
 It’s not so simple.

 And seriously, if non-workers we such a major economic problem, we would eliminate private ownership of capital anyway.
-We can't let those capital owners make an income without working can we?
+We can't let those capital owners make an income without working, can we?
 They would be economically costly, just like old people.